Historical Events In 1997

 Sep 18 On this day in history harry Brian Boyne, journalist, dies at 87

-Sep 20 On this day in history edmund Falkiner, jazz saxophinist/probation officer, dies at 59
+Sep 20 Edmund Falkiner, jazz saxophinist/probation officer, dies at 59 in the year 1997.

 Sep 20 In the year 1997 raiLink Southern Ontario takes over the operation of the former CN Hagersville subdivision between Nanticoke and Brantford including the Burford Spur.
 On December 15 the company took over the former CN Northern and Northwestern Spur.

-Sep 21 On this day in history a volcanic avalanche buries Montserrat's airport and flows into the Atlantic Ocean 5.5km away.
+Sep 21 A volcanic avalanche buries Montserrat's airport and flows into the Atlantic Ocean 5.5km away in the year 1997.

-Sep 21 On this day in history tommy Cecil, ferryman, dies at 51
+Sep 21 Tommy Cecil, ferryman, dies at 51 on this day in history.

 « Previous Page | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | Next Page »